 WHAT DOES A UNION IRON WORKER MAKE?

-Journeyman Iron worker wages as of August 1st 2017 is $26.09 per hour.
+Journeyman Iron worker wages as of January 1st 2019 is $26.69 per hour.
 Their benefits are separate from the hourly wages.
 They consist of an hourly contribution into their: Health Benefits, Pension, and Training.
 Iron workers Local 387 Training Program is a four year Apprenticeship Training plan.
-You work during the day and train at night, one to two nights a week.
-Starting pay is $14.35 per hour with a pay increase every six months until you reach Journeyman status, also health benefits are available.
+You work full-time for our contractors then you are scheduled to attend training classes for one full week every three months.
+Starting pay is $14.68 per hour with a pay increase every six months until you reach Journeyman status, also health benefits are available.
 You can start at a higher wage rate with previous experience